mcaledonensis/magic-key/README.md

 ## Some details on the magics

 Example.
-In the context of the text interface, the following is available:
+In the context of the Arthur-type interface, the following is available:
 ```
     >>> @`merlin.name`      #names
     Myrddin Wyllt